© 2019 https://karynshaven.wordpress.com All rights reserved.

 And I’m here to defend those with disabilities.
 First, here are the links to apologetics on God and disabilities: https://journeymanpreacher.wordpress.com/2012/03/06/are-people-with-disabilities-shut-out/

-And secondly, God never said he hated the retards, or autistics- in fact, nowhere in the bible does it say that.
+And secondly, God never said he hated the retards or Autistics- in fact, nowhere in the bible does it say that.
 As for disabilities in general, look at the scriptures.
 “Do not insult the deaf or cause the blind to stumble.
 You must fear your God; I am the Lord-” Leviticus 19:14.
 In Luke 14:12-14 Jesus said also to the man who had invited him, “When you give a dinner or a banquet, do not invite your friends or your brothers or your relatives or rich neighbors, lest they also invite you in return and you be repaid.
 But when you give a feast, invite the poor, the crippled, the lame, the blind, and you will be blessed, because they cannot repay you.
 For you will be repaid at the resurrection of the just.”

 Jesus didn’t turn the disabled away, in fact he embraced them and healed them and showed his power through them.
 Matthew 15:31: So that the crowd wondered, when they saw the mute speaking, the crippled healthy, the lame walking, and the blind seeing.
 And they glorified the God of Israel.
 Not to say that God will take away or heal every disability, but I do believe that God can take the disabilities present in a person’s life and turn it into something beautiful.
 Look at Moses and his speech issue (Exodus 4:10), Look at Jacob who limped after wrestling with an angel (Genesis 32:22-32), look at Paul and his thorn (2 Corinthians 12:7.)
 And while we don’t know for sure what Paul’s thorn was, we do know that it was a real source of pain in his life.
-But despite their disabilities, God used Moses to guide his people out of egypt, walk Israel across the red sea, wrote the ten commandments, and guided them towards the promised land.
-God made Jacob the father of the 12 tribes of Israel. and used Paul to do extraordinary things for the kingdom of God.
-God loves the disabled and can do great things through them no matter there circumstances.
+But despite their disabilities, God used Moses to guide his people out of Egypt, walk Israel across the red sea, wrote the Ten commandments, and guided them towards the Promise land.
+God made Jacob the father of the 12 tribes of Israel and used Paul to do extraordinary things for the kingdom of God.
+God loves the disabled and can do great things through them no matter their circumstances.
 All you need is a willing heart.

 Myth twelve: People with autism can’t live a normal life.